 For Two Brooklyn Entrepreneurs, Wins On and Off the Court Start With Teamwork

-Producer Elle Clay and coffee shop owner Zenat Begum share a passion for their Bed-Stuy neighborhood and community activism, but the people around them fuel their success.
+Producer Elle Clay and coffee shop owner Zenat Begum share a passion for their Bed-Stuy neighbourhood and community activism, but the people around them fuel their success.

-Elle Clay knew both Playground Coffee Shop in Brooklyn’s Bedford-Stuyvesant neighborhood and the shop’s owner, Zenat Begum, were special from the moment she walked into the cafe.
+Elle Clay knew that both Playground Coffee Shop in Brooklyn's Bedford-Stuyvesant neighbourhood and the shop's owner, Zenat Begum, were special from the moment she walked into the café.

-Zenat learned the ins and outs of managing a small business from her father, who owned a hardware store in the same location for 20 years.
-Elle also knows what it’s like to take lead on a project from the ground up.
-She's the founder of Wild Child NYC, a production company that specializes in experimental storytelling and marginalized narratives.
+Zenat learnt the ins and outs of managing a small business from her father, who owned a DIY store in the same location for 20 years.
+Elle also knows what it's like to take lead on a project from the ground up.
+She's the founder of Wild Child NYC, a production company that specialises in experimental storytelling and marginalised narratives.
 She hosts her own podcasts and has worked on a number of other projects in film and audio.

 Elle: How do you problem-solve and manage your team when there are hiccups?

-Zenat: There was a huge hiccup when I realized, “Oh, wait, I’ve been devoting all my time to [the community fridges], and I still have a whole coffee shop to run.”
-If I want the Playground staff to understand me and be able to effectively communicate with me, they’re going to have to get involved [as well].
-So, everybody was super on board and understood that hiccups are part of the journey.
+Zenat: There was a huge hiccup when I realised, "Oh, wait, I've been devoting all my time to [the community fridges], and I still have a whole coffee shop to run".
+If I want the Playground staff to understand me and be able to effectively communicate with me, they're going to have to get involved [as well].
+So, everybody was really on board and understood that hiccups are part of the journey.
 The hiccups have been a great reminder to keep myself humble.